Skip to content

 What is self-identification?

-The principle of self-identification implies that data on people's characteristics (such as origin) are provided freely by the people to whom they relate.
+The principle of self-identification implies that data on personal characteristics (such as origin) should be provided by the individuals to whom the data refers, at their discretion.

-The use of self-identification in equality data collection is a fundamental principle of the human rights-based approach to data, but it is currently little used in Belgium.
-This study aims to improve the collection and quality of equality data.
+The use of self-identification when collecting equality data is a principle of the human rights-based approach to data, but it is currently not often used in Belgium.

 Why is this study important?